ThisIsntFunnyAnymore/ESP8266_Wemos/README.md

 * I have done basic read/write to SPIFFS.
 * I understand enough to do #3 & #4, but  [tzapu WiFi manager](https://github.com/tzapu/WiFiManager/tree/master/examples/AutoConnectWithFSParameters) will take care of these and is a well-supported product.
 * Added stretch goal for FOTA.
 Apparently Python has a simple HTTP server built in that works on port 8000.
 This may be enough.

+12/21/2017:
+* Finished Tasks #3 and #4 using the aforementioned WiFiManager library and the Filesystem example.
+* I don't know if #5 is worth the time.
+If there is an error it is just as likely be something that would affect a Public Blynk project, and just shows my lack of confidence in my server.
+   - Later in the program I will implement on-device data logging (I still have 3MB SPIFFS but will probably have to switch to 1MB SPIFFS when my sketch gets larger (still need to add Dallas, 1wire & DHT libraries)